Academic Programmes

 Tablets and Laptops in the classroom

 Here in Glasheen we believe that technology has an extremely important role to play in our pupils’ educational experience.
-Over the past two years we have made significant investment in improving our WIFI throughout the school campus.
-This investment has proved to be very successful as it enables the students to access the internet at a much greater speed.
+Over the past few years we have made significant investment in improving our IT equipment throughout the school campus.
+This investment has proved to be very successful as it enables the students to access a variety of Chromebooks and tablets to improve their digital literacy skills and confidence in using technology.
 We run fundraisers during the school year to help raise money for new devices and software and are extremely grateful to our wonderful Parents Association for all their help also.

 Coding in Glasheen